stratum-mining/stratum/utils/message-generator/README.md

     ]
 }
 ```
-If the frame is defined is a different file (for example, some common_messages frames are defined in
+If the frame relative to common messages is defined is a different file (for example, some
+common_messages frames are defined in `/test/message-geneator/messages/common_messages.json`), to
-`/test/message-geneator/messages/common_messages.json`), to use it you have to use the syntax
+use it you have to use the syntax `<address::id>`.
+For example, in the test
-`<address::id>`.
-For example, if a test in `/test/message/generator/test`, the following message
+`/test/message/generator/test`, the following message
 ```
    {
        "type": "automatic",
        "message_id": "../../../../test/message-generator/messages/common_messages.json::setup_connection_success_template_distribution"
    }
 ```
-Calls the id `setup_connection_success_template_distribution` that appears in the file
+calls the id `setup_connection_success_template_distribution` that appears in the file
 `../../../test/message-generator/messages/common_messages.json`.
 In the main file, the id of this
 message will be the abbreviated with `setup_connection_success_template_distribution`.